styled-system/styled-system/README.md

 ### propTypes

 Prop type definitions are available for each style function to add to your component's propTypes object.
+Each value in `propTypes` is an object which should be assigned (or spread) to the component's `propTypes`.

 ```jsx
 import styled from 'styled-components'